|Approved by:||The President|

 The University affirms that sexual relationships are designed by God to be expressed solely within a marriage between husband and wife.
 Sexual acts of any kind outside the confines of marriage are contrary to the teachings and moral values of the Catholic Church and are prohibited in the University's Code of Student Conduct.
 The Catholic University of America promotes respect for persons' bodily integrity, chastity, and the sacredness of human sexuality.

 The University encourages reporting of sexual offenses and seeks to remove any barriers to making a report.
-At times, students may be hesitant to report a sexual offense to University officials because they are concerned that they may be subject to student conduct action for lesser policy violations such as visitation or alcohol violations, or prior consensual conduct, that occurred during the incident.
-These behaviors are not condoned by the University, but the importance of dealing with an alleged sexual offense is the paramount consideration to the University.
+At times, students may be hesitant to report a sexual offense to University officials because they are concerned that they may be subject to student conduct action for lesser policy violations such as visitation or alcohol violations, or consensual conduct that occurred prior to or during the incident.
+This behavior is not condoned by the University, but the importance of dealing with an alleged sexual offense is the paramount consideration to the University.
 Consequently, students who report a sexual offense in good faith, as a complainant or witness, will not be subject to student conduct action for other policy violations that occurred during the incident as long as such violations did not place the health and safety of any other person at risk.
-The University may, however, require students to participate in educational activities or health interventions for any conduct that comes to the University's attention as deemed appropriate.
+The University may, however, require students to participate in educational activities or health interventions for any conduct that comes to the University's attention.

 Actual or threatened retaliation, or any act of intimidation to prevent or obstruct the reporting of a sexual offense or the participation in proceedings related to a sexual offense, is prohibited.